 Bits of healthful information to easily incorporate into your life…

 Your sciatic nerves, one on each side of your body, begin at your low, low back.
-They travel downward through your hips, butt and legs ending at your feet.
+They travel downward through your butt, hips and legs ending at your feet.
 Sciatica refers to the pain that can radiate along your sciatic nerve.
 The symptoms include pain, numbness, tingling and/or weakness.

 Sciatica may be caused by several different conditions, almost all of which cause the pain by compressing that nerve.
 It is always wise to get an accurate diagnosis from a medical professional to determine the cause of your pain.
 Information found here is not meant to take the place of treatment recommended by your doctor.